ljbennett62/Create-basic-conveyor-belt-using-IoTdevice-20170928033237662/README.md

 Example: `https://conveyorbelt.mybluemix.net/`.

 * Enter a device ID and token for your device.
-The sample app automatically registers a device of type `iot-conveyor-belt` with the device ID and token that you provided.
+The sample app automatically registers a device of type `iot-conveyor-belt` with the device ID (e.g. my-first-device) and token that you provided.
 For more information about registering devices, see [Connecting devices](https://console.bluemix.net/docs/services/IoT/iotplatform_task.html#iotplatform_subtask1).
 4. Continue with [Step 3 - See raw data in Watson IoT Platform](#step-3---see-raw-data-in-watson-iot-platform).

 ## Step 2B - Build a Raspberry Pi-powered conveyor belt